What is SNMP? This article is your complete guide to how SNMP works for device monitoring and management.

 This message identifies whether the manager received the trap message.
 Additionally, SNMPv2c saw the introduction of these message types.
 The agent can be set to send traps continuously until it receives an Inform message.
 It is the same as a trap but adds an acknowledgment that the trap doesn’t provide.

-SNMP has evolved into three different versions.
-There are 3 different versions of the SNMP protocol:
+SNMP has evolved into three different versions of the protocol.
+There are 3 different versions of the protocol:

 This was the first implementation, operating within the structure management information specification, and described in RFC 1157.
 It uses community strings for authentication and UDP only.